OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart-customize.md

 ## Add new functionality

 The add-in that you created with the SSO quick start uses Microsoft Graph to get the signed-in user's profile information and writes that information to the document.
-Let's change the add-in's functionality such that it gets the first 10 file and folder names from the signed-in user's OneDrive for Business and writes that information to the document.
+Let's change the add-in's functionality such that it gets file and folder names from the signed-in user's OneDrive for Business and writes that information to the document.
 Enabling this new functionality requires updating code within the add-in project and also updating app permissions in Azure.

 ### Update code in the add-in project